VinitraMk/getcomic-cli/README.md

     * **From source**
         1. Clone this repo and navigate to this folder in your machine.
-        2. Install the requirements for the command tool using the command
-            `sudo pip3 install -r requirements.txt`
-        3. Install using the following commands now.
+        2. Install using the following commands now.
             `python3 setup.py build`
             `python3 setup.py install`